501. Collection Management

 - Staff will listen to a customer’s concern and seek to understand the concern being brought forward with regard to an item; staff will share a copy of the Library Collection Management Policy with the customer and explain the selection process; the customer may also request to speak with the Public Services Manager about his/her concern.

-- After discussion with Library Staff, the customer may choose to fill out a Statement of Concern about Library Materials form and submit a signed copy to the Library.
+- After discussion with Library Staff, the customer may choose to fill out a Statement of Concern about Library Materials form, completed in its entirety, and submit a signed copy to the Library.

 - Written, signed forms are sent to the Director for review, which may include a request for a meeting with the customer submitting the form.
-Within ten (10) work days, if the form is not rescinded, the Director will respond to the concern in writing; both the form and the response will be forwarded to the Library Board.
+Within thirty (30) days, if the form is not rescinded, the Director will respond to the concern in writing; both the form and the response will be forwarded to the Library Board.

 - The customer may appeal the Director’s decision and response to the Library Board if dissatisfied with the response; all appeals to the Board must be done in writing at least one week prior to the Board’s next regularly scheduled meeting.